Hendy/umbraco-look/README.md

 Searching is performed using a configured (Umbraco or Look) Examine Searcher and can be done using the Exmaine API, or with the Look API.

-To be able to use the additional query types that Look introduces (text highlighting, tag faceting etc...) with the Exmaine API, a Look searcher needs to be used
-(rather than an Umbraco searcher).
+To be able to use the additional query types that Look introduces with the Exmaine API, a Look searcher needs to be used (rather than an Umbraco searcher).
 This is because a Look searcher will return an object as ISearchCritera that can be cast to LookSearchCriteria where the Look query types can be set.

 ### Examine API